pikasTech/pikadoc-en/docs/source/Pika 派开发板快速上手.md

 - Plus top version: STM32G070 + DAPLink debugger 128k flash 32k ram

 ![](assets/1641204913846-15059096-75ac-4aa1-9c5f-27cbde8d77d9.png)
-This development board is officially supported by the PikaScript project and continues to be updated continuously.
-The latest kernel and latest functions of PikaScript can be experienced on this development board.
+This development board is officially supported by the PikaPython project and continues to be updated continuously.
+The latest kernel and latest functions of PikaPython can be experienced on this development board.

 This development board has also been officially adapted by the project with a wealth of peripheral modules, including GPIO, TIME, ADC, IIC, LCD, KEY, PWM and other modules drivers have been developed and can be programmed directly with python.